zowe/docs-site/docs/user-guide/mvd-using.md

 ### Workflows

-From the Workflows application plug-in you can create, manage, and use z/OSMF workflows to manage your z/OS system.
+From the Workflows application plug-in you can create, manage, and use z/OSMF workflows to manage your system.

-## Workflows
+## Using the Workflows application plug-in

 The Workflows application plug-in is available from the Zowe Deskstop Start menu.
 To launch Workflows, click the Start menu in the lower-left corner of the desktop and click the Workflows application plug-in icon.

-### Navigating Workflows

-When you launch the Workflows application plug-in, the **Users/Tasks Workflows** window opens.
+The **Users/Tasks Workflows** window opens.

-To refresh the display, click the circular arrow in the upper right corner.
+To refresh the display, click the circular arrow in the upper right corner of the window.

-The following tabs are available:

-**My Tasks**

-This tab displays Workflow tasks that belong to you.
-You can choose to view **Pending**, **Completed**, or **All** tasks.
-Workflows that have tasks that are assigned to you are shown on the left side of the window.
-For each workflow, you can click the arrow to expand or collapse the task list.
-Your assigned tasks display below each workflow.
-Hovering over each task displays more information about the task, such as the status and the owner.

-Each task has a indicator of **PERFORM** (a step needs to be performed) or **CHECK** (Check the step that was performed).
-Clicking **CHECK** or **PERFORM** opens a work area on the right side of the window.

-**Note:** When a task is complete, a green clipboard icon with a checkmark is displayed.

-Hovering over the task description in the title bar of the work area window on the right side displays more information corresponding workflow and the step description.

-**Workflows**
+### Configuration

+From the **Configuration** tab, you can view, add, and remove servers.

+### Adding a z/OSMF server (Configuration)

+Complete these steps to add a new z/OSMF server:

+1. Click the **Configuration** tab.
+2. Click the plus sign (+) on the left side of the window.
+3. In the **Host** field, type the name of the host.
+4. In the **Port** field, type the port number.
+5. Click **OK**.

+To test the connection, click **Test**.
+When the server is online the **Online** indicator next to the server Host and Port is green.

+### Setting a server as the default z/OSMF server

+Complete these steps to set a default z/OSMF server:

+1. Click **Set as default**.
+2. Enter your user ID and password.
+3. Click **Sign in**.

+### Workflows

-This tab displays all workflows on the system.
+Click the **Workflows** tab to display all workflows on the system.

 **Tip:** To search for a particular workflow, type the search string in the search box in the upper right portion of the tab.

+The following information is displayed on the **Workflows** tab.

 **Workflow**